bright/new-www/_posts/2018-03-06-how-to-call-a-load-balanced-ecs-service.md

 # Deploy an ECS service to multiple hosts

 Whenever we care about availability of a service running inside AWS, we need to have it running in at least 2 availability zones.
-For that reason when defining the ECS Cluster Auto Scaling Group we need to specify at least to VPC Subnets running in different availability zones.
+For that reason when defining the ECS Cluster Auto Scaling Group we need to specify at least 2 VPC Subnets running in different availability zones.

 ```json
 "ECSMainCluster": {